-1. After retrieving the DGT device from the deployment environment thoroughly rinse the DGT device with ultrapure water.
+1. After retrieving the DGT device from the deployment environment thoroughly rinse the DGT device with ultrapure water from a wash bottle.

 2. Place in a clean plastic bag for storage and transportation back to the lab for sample treatment.